iterative/dvc/README.rst

 #. it helps manage experiments with Git tags or branches and **metrics** tracking;

-It aims to replace tools like Excel and Docs that are being commonly used as a knowledge repo and a ledger for the team, ad-hoc scripts to track and move deploy different model versions, ad-hoc data file suffixes and prefixes.
+**DVC** aims to replace tools like Excel and Google Docs that are being commonly used as a knowledge repo and a ledger for the team, ad-hoc scripts to track and move deploy different model versions, ad-hoc data file suffixes and prefixes.